SG2 Shareable (Fire Control) Software Suite (S4)

 The NATO Army Armaments Group (NAAG) Integrated Capability Group Indirect Fires (ICGIF), formerly Land Group 4, and their Sub Group 2 (SG2) on Surface to Surface Ballistics has created a widely used set of shareable fire control software using the Ada programming language.
 This product is known as the SG2 Shareable (Fire Control) Software Suite (S4) and is sometimes abbreviated as S4 when referenced.

 Fire-control system developers and most of the international (primarily NATO) ballistics communities are familiar with the mature NATO Armaments Ballistic Kernel (NABK) and other software component items that have emerged from the NABK development effort.
 The collection of these software items has been enhanced into the “suite” of NATO shareable fire control software.

-S4 is one of the biggest pluses for NATO interoperability in the fire support domain and ammunition shareability.